 An example of the incised Paul Duboy signature.
 Many that I have seen do not have the SC following, and some do not have the stop(s)/period either.

-Although Monsieur Duboy’s personal story seems to be somewhat shrouded in mystery, his beautifully detailed porcelain sculptures still remain well worth looking at (and seeking out, if one’s budget allows!)
+Although Monsieur Duboy’s personal story is shrouded in mystery, his beautifully detailed porcelain sculptures still remain well worth looking at (and seeking out, if one’s budget allows!)